tum-ai-balto/tg-balto/README.md

 Employee Dialogue:
 1. The employee has just one command 'Start Send Report'.

 2. When an employee send many audio/text/image, those will be sent to the backend to generate a bullet point list containing a summarize of the media contents.

-3. If the user finished uploading the content, they can press the button 'End Send Report'.
+3. If the user finished uploading the content, they can press one of the following buttons:
+        a.
+The 'Finish' button: the content will be send to the model's backend to generate a summary to be sent to the employee for a confirmation.
+Go to the point (4).
+        b.
+The 'Abort' button: the sending operation will be abort.
+Go to point (1).

 4. The backend will send a bullet point list containing all the information summarized:
         a.
-If the summarized bullet points satisfy the employee, then it can proceed with the report's sending.
+If the summarized bullet points satisfy the employee, then it can proceed with the report's sending pressing the 'Send' button.
         b.
-Otherwise, restart the procedure going back to point 1.
+Otherwise, the user can abort using the 'Abort' button.
+Go to point (1).

 5. The employee will get a notification if they sent the report.
 The loop can restart again.
 ```